yelmet/hacks/README.md

 ## hacks
-game hacks for many school-used website
+game hacks for many website

 # HOW TO USE (IMPORTANT)
 ## Step 1